ace-wg/ace-revoked-token-notification/draft-ietf-ace-revoked-token-notification.md

    If the Authorization Server supports both diff queries and the "Cursor" extension, and the GET request specifies the query parameter 'cursor', then the Authorization Server MUST return a 4.00 (Bad Request) response in case any of the following conditions holds.

    * The GET request does not specify the query parameter 'diff'.

       The 'error' parameter within the CBOR map carried in the response payload MUST have value 1 ("Invalid set of parameters").

    * The query parameter 'cursor' has a value other than 0 or than a positive integer.

       The 'error' parameter within the CBOR map carried in the response payload MUST have value 0 ("Invalid parameter value").

+   * The query parameter 'cursor' has a value strictly greater than MAX_INDEX (see {{sec-trl-endpoint-supporting-cursor}}).

+      The 'error' parameter within the CBOR map carried in the response payload MUST have value 0 ("Invalid parameter value").
+The CBOR map MUST also include the 'cursor' parameter, which MUST specify either: the CBOR simple value "null", if the update collection associated with the requester is empty; or the corresponding current value of LAST_INDEX otherwise.

    * The query parameter ’cursor’ has a value strictly greater than the current LAST_INDEX for the update collection associated with the requester (see {{sec-trl-endpoint-supporting-cursor}}) and no wrap-around of the 'index' value has occurred for that update collection.